cloudyrock/eleventy-poc/site/v5/get-started/get-started.md

     - io.mongock.examples.migration
 ```
 #### Indicate spring to use Mongock
 This approach lies on the underlying framework to provide a smoothly experience.
 In this case, we take advantage of the Springboot annotations to tell Spring how to run Mongock.
-However, this approach requires the Spring ApplicationContext, MongoTemplate and MongoTransactionManager to be injected in the Spring context.
+However, this approach requires the Spring ApplicationContext and MongoTemplate to be injected in the Spring context.

 ```java
 @EnableMongock